haseeb-cb/fundamentals-of-gis/Practicals/0_Crashcourse_practical.md

 **Panels** offer a single major function.
 Similarly, to toolbars, they can be toggled from *View* \> *Panels*.
 Below is an example of three panels (Browser, Layer Style and Statistics) on top of each other.

-The *Browser panel* is a tool for browsing, searching, inspecting, copying and loading QGIS resources.
+The ***Browser panel*** is a tool for browsing, searching, inspecting, copying and loading QGIS resources.
 Using the Browser panel you can locate, inspect and add data.

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_browser_panel.png)

-The *Layer panel* lists all the layers in the project and helps you manage their visibility and shape the map.
+The ***Layer panel*** lists all the layers in the project and helps you manage their visibility and shape the map.
 You can access the layers by right clicking them, and toggle their visibility by toggling the check box in the layer panel.

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_layer_panel.png)

-The *Processing Toolbox* shows the list of all available **algorithms** grouped in different blocks, this is where you will find most of
+The ***Processing Toolbox*** shows the list of all available **algorithms** grouped in different blocks, this is where you will find most of the tools we will be using in this course.
+If you ever want to do an operation and you're wondering if it is available in QGIS, this is a good place to start!

 ![](https://docs.qgis.org/3.4/en/_images/toolbox3.png)